Achieve Running Club

 How Much Running is Good For You

-You don’t need to run every day.
-You don’t need to go far or fast.
+is running good for youYou don’t need to run every day and you don’t need to go far or fast.

 Make sure you take rest days too.
 Your body needs time to recover and get stronger, that’s part of the process.

-You might decide to set a goal, whether it’s running a mile without stopping or training for a marathon.
+You might decide to set a goal, whether it’s running a mile without stopping or training for a race.
 That goal should feel right for you.
 Your training needs to match your ability, your schedule, and your lifestyle.
 It should feel realistic, not something that stresses you out or leaves you burned out and frustrated.

 Is Running Good for You Mentally?